hannobraun/caterpillar/archive/prototypes/08/README.md

 I'm going to gloss over those first two reasons, as they seem obvious enough, but I'd like to expand on the last.
-If you compile a high-level language to a low-level instruction set, you use context.
+If you compile a high-level language to a low-level instruction set, you lose context.
 For example, vectors (as in math, not the ill-named data structure) just become numbers in registers (or in this case, numbers on the stack).